2022: WR250R no longer produced by Yamaha

-It’s taken a while and it’s not over yet but I’ve finally picked up the next AMWebsite Project Bike: a 2008 Yamaha WR250R re-sprung by Hyperpro in Holland.
+It’s taken a while but I’ve finally picked up the next AMWebsite Project Bike: a 2008 Yamaha WR250R re-sprung by Hyperpro in Holland.
 Cost €3900 with 5000km on the clock.
 Back home I have all the usuals waiting to be bolted on.
 More about that here.

 About the WR250R

-You could say the WR250R replaced the TTR250 trail but with quite a leap in spec and with a lot of influence from the WR250F full-on dirt racer, but in the UK was only sold from about 2007-09, by which time the shrunken Brit economy couldn’t hack £6000+ for a 250 Jap trail bike, even if it wasn’t your average trailie.
+The WR250R replaced the TTR250, but with quite a leap in spec and with a lot of influence from the WR250F full-on dirt racer.
+In the UK the R was only sold from about 2007-09, by which time the shrunken Brit economy couldn’t hack £6000+ for a 250 Jap trail bike, even if it wasn’t your average trailie.

-Meanwhile, in the US, Canada and Ozzie you can still buy them new (among other places) and a gravel travel cult has grown up around the WR-R as a durable but ultra-lightweight adventurer with more power, better suspension and higher build quality than your typical CRF or KLX Jap trail donkeys (let and right) which I’ve also owned.
+Meanwhile, in the US, Canada and Ozzie you could still buy them new up to 2020 or 21, and a gravel travel cult has grown up around the WR-R as a durable but ultra-lightweight adventurer with more power, better suspension and higher build quality than your typical CRF or KLX Jap trail donkeys (let and right, below) which I’ve also owned.

 Why a WR?

-What I’m waiting for is a CRF450L or similar, but that won’t happen without a new engine, even though we hear smaller capacity adventure-styled bikes (like the Rally-version 250L, left) will soon be here.
-Right now a WR250R fits the bill for this year’s Morocco tours with hopefully a longer desert ride after.
+What I’m waiting for is a CRF450L or similar, (don’t bother) we hear smaller capacity adventure-styled bikes (like the Rally-version 250L, left and now 300) are what people want.
+Right now, a WR250R fits the bill for this year’s Morocco tours with hopefully a longer desert ride after.

-Of course I admit that pinned at 65mph into the wind on a Spanish Main with little left in reserve won’t be like sitting in front of a fire with a cup of warm cocoa, but on quieter backroads it worked fine in the US with a CRF and my current KLX.
+I admit that pinned at 65mph into the wind on a Spanish Main with little left in reserve won’t be like sitting in front of a fire with a cup of warm cocoa, but following quieter backroads worked fine in the US with a CRF and the KLX.
 Smaller capacity bikes can be as out of their comfort zone on busy highways as a quarter-ton adv cruiser is on a sandy piste.
-This time round I’m prepared to take that compromise.
+This time round I’m prepared to investigate that compromise.